×

 If you have not spent a lot of time in India, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Buying a home in India can be a great investment, as properties tend to appreciate quite quickly.
 However, it is important to consider several factors before making the decision, including your budget, the length of time you plan to stay in India, and the type of neighborhood you would like to live in.
 It may be more cost-efficient to rent a home in India if you are only looking for a temporary residence with low overhead costs.
 However, if you intend to make India your permanent residence, investing in a home may be the better option.
-Ultimately, the best decision will depend on your particular situation and needs," said one expat in India.
+Ultimately, the best decision will depend on your particular situation and needs," said one expat who made the move to India.

 What should I pack when moving to India?